helmholtz-analytics/mpi4torch/doc/basic_usage.rst

    file.
 E.g. the ``Recv`` call has to happen after ``Isend``, and ``Wait`` has to happen after ``Recv``.

 **It is the users responsibility to encode these dependencies in the DAG!.**
-This brings us to the tools torchmpi provides to mitigate this situation.
+This brings us to the tools mpi4torch provides to mitigate this situation.

 The first one is a direct consequence of the discussion in the section on :ref:`pure functions <section_pure_functions>`: all DAG nodes need an input and an output.
-In our example above, this would e.g. concern the :py:meth:`torchmpi.MPI_Communicator.Wait` call.
+In our example above, this would e.g. concern the :py:meth:`mpi4torch.MPI_Communicator.Wait` call.
 In principle, ``MPI_Wait`` does not return a floating point tensor.
-However, torchmpi returns a floating-point tensor, giving the user the possibility to use it to encode any other dependencies on the ``Wait`` call.
-These tensors are named **dummies** in torchmpi.
+However, mpi4torch returns a floating-point tensor, giving the user the possibility to use it to encode any other dependencies on the ``Wait`` call.
+These tensors are named **dummies** in mpi4torch.
 They do not convey any other information than that there is some (virtual/artificial) dependency to be encoded in the DAG.

 The dummies themselves are not really useful without a way to join them with the DAG.
-This is what the :py:func:`torchmpi.JoinDummies` function is actually for.
-The call signature of :py:func:`torchmpi.JoinDummies` is given by
+This is what the :py:func:`mpi4torch.JoinDummies` function is actually for.
+The call signature of :py:func:`mpi4torch.JoinDummies` is given by

 .. code-block:: python